Spectrum of p-adic linear differential equations I: The shape of the spectrum: Spectrum of differential module

 \end{cor} \begin{rem} We keep the assumption of Corollary~\ref{H2}.
-We can observe from equation~\eqref{eq:H1} that the greatest subsidiary radius of $(\forp)^l_*(M,\nabla)$ is equal to $\Rm_1(x)^{p^l}$.
-This criterion allows to recover easily the radii of convergence of $(M,\nabla)$. \end{rem} \paragraph{\bf Spectrum computation strategy}We assume here that $\crk=p>0$.
-Now we will determine the spectrum of any differential equation and establish the link with the subsidiary radii.
+We can observe from equation~\eqref{eq:H1} that the greatest spectral subsidiary spectral radius of $(\forp)^l_*(M,\nabla)$ is equal to $\Rm_1(x)^{p^l}$.
+This criterion allows to recover easily the radii of convergence of $(M,\nabla)$. \end{rem}